-The TCP IP model is a four-layer communication model that breaks down communication into manageable chunks.
-This makes it possible to standardize the process of communication without relying on software and hardware providers.
-As a result, companies can save time and money while still ensuring reliable communication.
+The TCP/IP model is a four-layer communication model that breaks down network communication into manageable pieces.
+This layered approach standardizes how devices exchange data without locking you into specific vendors.
+As a result, organizations save time and money while maintaining reliable, interoperable communication.

 4 layers of the TCP/IP Model